zatakon/vevor_heater_control/README.md

 | 55:   | 100%      | 1-254      | Checksum

 ### 5.2.3.
 Plot
 Use the Python script software/plot_frame.py to visualize values in the frame.
-You can just run it, the needed data are included in docs.
+You can just run it; the needed data are included in docs.
 It looks like this:

 ![Frame plot](docs/images/frame_plot.png)

+## 6. Help needed
+A couple of things are missing:
+- altitude compensation
+  - should be kind of easy to get from the frame.
+I have no motivation to do it now :-D
+- error reading
+  - complicated for me because my device works just fine and I don't want to cause errors.
+Nevertheless, at least some of them should be easy to get (low battery voltage...?).
+If someone does it, please let me know and I will implement it.
+- device compatibility
+  - I have no idea if all Vevor heaters use the same protocol.
+There is a new generation of Vevor diesel heaters with CO measurement.
+If someone has it and has tried it, let me know if it works.

+Anyway, feel free to make "pull requests" for anything you add to the code please.

-## 6. Ready to Use Device
+## 7. Ready to Use Device
 In case there would be interest in the units which could be used as replacements for basic ones, I am open to this option.
 But even if I don't need to earn money on this, the units would be comparable in price to the whole diesel heater.
 But if approximately 60 USD + shipping would make sense for you, feel free to contact me or join the project.

+Edit 22.10.2025: There were a couple of requests for that.
+I will try to produce a batch of ~20 pieces in the second half of November.
+But my plans are rarely going according to plan.
-In the future, I will add a small display, buttons, and low power mode.
+If I manage, I will add a small display, temperature sensor, buttons, and low power mode.

 j.meindl@seznam.cz